Nadock/verified_commits_check/README.md

 **Why not just use the branch protection rule?**

 GitHub provides a branch protection rule to prevent unverified commits from being merged into protected branches.
-However, you usually get little or no warning you've mistakenly pushed unsiged commits until you try to merge your PR.
+However, you usually get little or no warning you've mistakenly pushed unsigned commits until you try to merge your PR.
 This action will warn you whenever you push unverified commits, allowing you to notice and fix the issue sooner.

 **I wish it sent messages to X...**

 Okay technically not a question, but if you want to add support for sending a message to some other service when unverified commits are detected (other than the default failed action email) I welcome pull requests to add support.
-Please check the [`CONTRIBUTING.md`](https://github.com/Nadock/verified_commits_check/blob/master/CONTRIBUTING.md) file for more detials.
+Please check the [`CONTRIBUTING.md`](https://github.com/Nadock/verified_commits_check/blob/master/CONTRIBUTING.md) file for more details.